Handy Summer Info

 • For more information, visit our Pool page.

-• For Thames Coast & Manaia, and Thames Rural South and Thames & Surrounds, the year-round collection schedule remains in effect.
+• Standard red and yellow collections operate all year around for Thames Coast & Manaia, Thames Rural South and Thames & Surrounds.

-• Hard copies of the collection calendars are available at our Council offices.
+• Hard copies of the 2025 collection calendars will be available at our Council offices from early December.

 • We operate seven Refuse and Recycling Transfer Stations – at Thames, Coromandel Town, Matarangi, Whitianga, Tairua, Pāuanui and Whangamatā